aws/s2n-tls/docs/SAFETY-MACROS.md

 Ensures `(result) != NULL`, otherwise the function will return `S2N_RESULT_ERROR`

+Does not set s2n_errno to S2N_ERR_NULL, so is NOT a direct replacement for RESULT_ENSURE_REF.

 ## Macros for functions that return `int` (POSIX error signal)

 ### POSIX_BAIL(error)

+DEPRECATED: all methods (except those in s2n.h) should return s2n_result.

 Sets the global `s2n_errno` to `error` and returns with an `S2N_FAILURE`

 ### POSIX_ENSURE(condition, error)

+DEPRECATED: all methods (except those in s2n.h) should return s2n_result.

 Ensures the `condition` is `true`, otherwise the function will `POSIX_BAIL` with `error`

 ### POSIX_DEBUG_ENSURE(condition, error)

+DEPRECATED: all methods (except those in s2n.h) should return s2n_result.

 Ensures the `condition` is `true`, otherwise the function will `POSIX_BAIL` with `error`